As many of you will know, Kate Farrer was a keen sportswoman.

 The KFF fundraiser 2017: the CAMBRIDGE TREASURE HUNT!

-On 24th June, 24 teams came from all across the UK to take part in an epic treasure hunt for fiendish clues across Kate’s home city of Cambridge.
-The competition was intense, as was the generosity of all KFF hunters who collectively raised just over £10,000 for our charities though their tickets, hunting bets, auction wins and general donations: thank you to everyone involved.
+On 24th June 2017, 24 teams came from around the UK to complete an epic treasure hunt for fiendish clues across Cambridge.
+The competition was intense, as was the generosity of all KFF hunters who collectively raised just over £10,000 for our charities though their tickets, hunting bets, auction wins and general donations.

 Trustees run for Kate: the Cologne and Cardiff Half Marathons, October 2016